ffMathy/FluffySpoon.Ngrok/README.md

 var serviceProvider = services.BuildServiceProvider();
 var ngrokService = serviceProvider.GetService<INgrokService>();

-//this downloads the Ngrok executable, starts it in
+//this downloads the Ngrok executable and starts it in the background. await ngrokService.InitializeAsync();

-//the background, and opens a tunnel for the given URL var tunnel = await ngrokService.StartAsync(new Uri("http://localhost:80"));
+//this opens a tunnel for the given URL var tunnel = await ngrokService.StartAsync(new Uri("http://localhost:80"));
 Console.WriteLine("Ngrok tunnel URL for localhost:80 is: " + tunnel.PublicUrl);